Personalized Transcranial Electrical Stimulation: A Review of Computational Modeling and Optimization: Conclusion

 \section{Conclusion}

-The tES is an effective non-invasive neuromodulation technique for treating neurological diseases and enhancing cognitive performance.
+tES is an effective non-invasive neuromodulation technique for treating neurological diseases and enhancing cognitive performance.
 Personalized tES implementation is crucial for mitigating variations in electric field distribution resulting from anatomical differences.
 Forward modeling and inverse optimization are vital stages in the computational modeling of personalized tES, facilitating the refinement of the stimulation strategy.
-Optimization methods can be utilized to design stimulation strategies that are more focused or multi-targeted.
+Optimization methods can be utilized to design stimulation strategies that are more focused or multi-targeted. \kx{Integrating personalized tES computational modeling with neuroimaging and neurodynamic modeling offers excellent potential for enhancing stimulation precision.
 However, how the external tES interacts with the internal brain's activity remains a topic of ongoing discussion.
-Combining tES with neural signal recording holds promise for analyzing stimulation results and designing more interpretative models.
+Combining tES with multimodal, high-precision personalized computational models is expected to become a key direction for future research.}